fellipesalazar/airplane/README.md

 # airplane
-studies on css making a plane take off and land
+Studies on css making a plane take off and land.
+- To play, just click on the screen.